lamont-cookbooks/sk_ruby/README.md

 cached package from a URL instead of source-compiling.
 If given s3 credentials, after source compiling it will upload the pacakge to s3 to avoid the build step for other servers (and to completely automate the compile-package-upload-to-s3 process).

+This does not use rbenv/rvm/chruby.
+It just builds a package and install it into /opt.
+There is a helper RPM to wire up all the binaries into /usr/bin if you want the package to replace the system ruby packages (otherwise you probably want to either be specific with the full path to ruby in your shebangs, or else you want to get the /opt installed ruby into the PATH where it needs to be used).

 ## Requirements

 * Ubuntu 13.04